April 15th, 2009

 Clean and wash the cauliflower, cut into florettes and steam them until tender.
 Grind the ingredients to be ground into a fine paste using the water with the help of a food processor or blender.

-In a medium sized wok or kadhai, heat the ghee or vegetable oil over a medium flame.
-Add in the whole spices and stir gently for a couple of minutes until they turn aromatic.
+In a medium sized wok or kadhai, heat the ghee or vegetable oil over a low flame.
+While the fat heats up, put inthe cloves, cardamom pods, cinnamon and peppercorns and crush lightly in a mortar and pestle.
+This will help to release more flavours.
+Add in the cumin seeds and the crushed spices into the oil or ghee and stir gently for a couple of minutes until they turn aromatic.
 Stir in the ground paste and fry for 3 to 4 minutes until the raw smell disappears.
-Pour in the 1 cup water, add the cooked cauliflower pieces and bring the entire mixture to a boil.
+Add the cooked cauliflower pieces, pour in the water and bring the entire mixture to a boil.
 This should take another 3 to 4 minutes.
-Put in the salt and limejuice.
+Put in the salt and limejuice and turn off the heat.
 Serve hot.

 Serves 4 to 6